 Send once, processed by multiple components: Certain types of messages, such as status reports, can be processed by multiple independent components.
 Imagine a system where multiple employees need to receive the same message – instead of sending it to each one independently, the message can get published to a component that can be consumed by everyone interested.

-High-performance sequential processing: Certain types of operations are more efficient when performed sequentially and/or in batches.
-For example, some operations, such as writes to HDD are often more performant when done sequentially (an example would be writing a very large file sequentially, without any interruptions).
+High-performance sequential processing: Certain types of operations (for example, big data processing) are more efficient when performed sequentially and/or in batches.
 For such scenarios, asynchronous processing offers great performance improvements compared to more interactive and interruptive synchronous communication because the receiver of such requests can control the processing speed and process tasks one after another.

 While the described benefits of asynchronous communication may seem appealing, it is important to note that it often brings some difficult challenges to developers: